-You may benefit from taking part in this study in helping you stop smoking.
-The study will inform us about how transcranial magnetic stimulation affects cognitive functions, visual attention, craving and impulsivity in people living with HIV.
+You may benefit from taking part in this study in helping you from drinking alcohol.
+The study will inform us about how transcranial magnetic stimulation affects cognitive functions, visual attention, and craving in people with alcohol use disorder.

 IF YOU DON'T WANT TO TAKE PART IN THE STUDY, ARE THERE OTHER CHOICES?